Byout Renovations. The quality of work you need

 Where the money usually goes

 How much does a legal basement suite cost in Niagara line by line?
-There is no universal number, but these are the buckets we see most often on 2026 projects, in broad planning ranges.
+There is no universal number, but these are common budget buckets.

 • Fire rated assemblies and doors: rated drywall, specific framing details, acoustic and smoke seals, and rated doors at the separation.
 Costs scale with ceiling and wall area, plus any bulkheads around ducts.

-• Plumbing and electrical: kitchen rough in, a full bathroom, and often a subpanel or upgraded service.
-Expect this to be one of the larger trade line items, especially if the existing panel is tight.
+• Plumbing and electrical: kitchen rough in, a full bathroom, and sometimes a subpanel or upgraded service.
+This can become a significant trade line item when the existing services are constrained.

 • HVAC: separation or balancing between units, new venting for the kitchen and bathroom, and sometimes a dedicated air handler or heat source for the suite.

 • Kitchen and bathroom: cabinets, countertop, sink, appliances, fixtures, tile, and ventilation.
-Finish level moves this bucket the most.
+The selected finish level materially affects this bucket.

 • General finishing: flooring, drywall, paint, trim, doors, and hardware across the full suite footprint.